privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 ---
-title: "Why we recommend GrapheneOS over CalyxOS?"
+title: "Why we recommend GrapheneOS over CalyxOS"
 icon: 'material/cellphone-cog'
 ---

 GrapheneOS and CalyxOS are commonly compared as similar options for people looking for an alternative Android OS for their Pixel devices.
-Below are some of the reasons we recommend GrapheneOS over CalyxOS.
+Below are some of the reasons why we recommend GrapheneOS over CalyxOS.

 ## Profiles